McCallum’s FG at end gives Huskers 13-10 win over Wildcats

 THE TAKEAWAY

 Northwestern: The Wildcats started Aidan Smith at quarterback instead of Hunter Johnson, who left last week’s game at Wisconsin with a lower-body injury.
 Johnson, who was in uniform, was not listed on the team’s injury report Thursday.
-Smith hit some big passes and had a few nice runs, but the Wildcats still struggled on offense.
+Smith hit some big passes and had a few nice runs, but the Wildcats still struggled.
 The defense, as usual, kept them in the game.

 Nebraska: The Huskers desperately needed to win this game after getting humiliated by Ohio State at home last week.
 The status of Martinez isn’t known, but Vedral proved a capable replacement.